realpresjeff/chamoy/readme.md

 5. **Data Sync Methods**:
    - `exportTableToJson`: Exports database table data to JSON format.
    - `importJsonTable`: Imports JSON data into the database table.

-Overall, this class provides a unified interface for interacting with different types of web storage mechanisms, making it easier to manage data persistence in web applications.